 Mark Anthony Jarman is the author of 19 Knives, My White Planet, New Orleans is Sinking, Dancing Nightly in the Tavern, Knife Party at the Hotel Europa and the travel book Ireland's Eye.
 His novel, Salvage King Ya!, is on Amazon.ca's list of 50 Essential Canadian Books and is the number one book on Amazon's list of best hockey fiction.
 He has been short-listed for the O. Henry Prize and Best American Essays, he won a Gold National Magazine Award in nonfiction, has twice won the Maclean-Hunter Endowment Award, won the Jack Hodgins Fiction Prize, and has been included in The Journey Prize Anthology and Best Canadian Stories.

-He has published recently in Walrus, Canadian Geographic, Hobart, The Barcelona Review, Vrig Nederland, and reviews for The Globe and Mail.
-He is a graduate of The Iowa Writers' Workshop, a Yaddo fellow, has taught at the University of Victoria, the Banff Centre for the Arts, and now teaches at the University of New Brunswick, where he is fiction editor of The Fiddlehead.
+He has published in Walrus, Canadian Geographic, Hobart, The Barcelona Review, Vrig Nederland, and The Hong Kong Review.
+He is a graduate of The Iowa Writers' Workshop, a Yaddo fellow, has taught at the University of Victoria, the Banff Centre for the Arts, the Charlotte Street Arts Centre, and he is an editor with the new magazine Camel.

 His collection of stories, Knife Party at the Hotel Europa, was published in 2015, Czech Techno (Stories of Music) in 2020, and a travel book, Touch Anywhere to Begin, in 2022.
-He edited Best Canadian Stories 2023 and published Burn Man, Selected Stories, in fall 2023.”
+Jarman edited Best Canadian Stories: 2023, and his most recent book, Burn Man, garnered rave reviews in Canada and the US and was a New York Times Editors Choice.

 A. S. BYATT on Mark Jarman: